Saturday, May 6, 2023

 When will I get my diploma?

 Degrees will be conferred and diplomas will be issued to students upon completion of their degree requirements and after approval by the Tabor faculty and Board of Directors in May, October, or December.
 Students who have all degree requirements completed by Commencement will receive their diplomas shortly after the Commencement ceremony.
+A lost or misplaced diploma can be re-ordered by Requesting a Diploma from the Tabor registrar’s office and paying a $25 fee.

 Significance of Undergraduate Processional

 When students arrive on campus for their freshman year, they participate in a ceremony around the Centennial Plaza.
 Designed and dedicated in 2008, it represents the centrality of Christ to the Tabor College community.
-Just to the side of the cross, there is a kneeling servant facing away from the cross representing the desire to be servants of Christ, reaching out to the world that is lost.
+Just to the side of the cross, a kneeling servant is facing away from the cross representing the desire to be servants of Christ, reaching out to the world that is lost.
 Students are then taken from the Centennial Plaza and processed across the lawn towards the signature H.W.
 Lohrenz Administration Building, which is one of our original buildings (built in 1920).
 The students are then taken up the stairs between the “columns of wisdom” and through the front doors into the halls of learning to begin their years as scholars at Tabor.
 Four years later, these same students have completed their learning and are now ready to be sent back into the world.
 So, to lead into their graduation ceremony, the graduates depart the Lohrenz and the halls of learning and move down the stairs, returning to the Centennial Plaza.
 It is where they are symbolically released back into the world to go and be Christ-like servants to a hurting world and help make the world more like God intended it to be.

 Commencement exercises are held once a year in May, but degrees can be conferred at other times.
 Students who have completed all degree requirements are encouraged to participate in Commencement.
 In addition, students who have obtained a 2.0 GPA and who have no more than 12 hours of deficiencies may participate in Commencement provided they have an approved plan to complete all requirements and are enrolled at Tabor to complete those requirements during the subsequent summer or fall term.